-Medicines reconciliation is the process of accurately listing a person’s medicines.
-This could be when they're admitted into a service or when their treatment changes.
+Medicines reconciliation is the process of accurately listing a person’s current medicines.
+This could be when they are admitted into a service or when their treatment changes.

-NICE Guidance NG5: Medicines optimisation: the safe and effective use of medicines to enable the best possible outcomes recommends sharing relevant information about medicines when people move from one care setting to another.
-Medicines reconciliation should be completed as soon as possible when people have been discharged from hospital or another care setting.
-Medicines errors can happen when people move between services.
+NICE (National Institute for Health and Care Excellence) Guidance NG5: Medicines optimisation: the safe and effective use of medicines to enable the best possible outcomes recommends sharing relevant information about medicines when people move from one care setting to another.
+This is because medicines errors can happen when people move between services.

-You should record a current list of medicine, including:
+- record a current list of medicines, including:

-You should compare this list with the medicines the person is taking.
-This should include a conversation with the person to check if they take their medicines as prescribed.
+- compare this list with the medicines the person is taking and any discharge records.
+This should include a conversation with the person and their carer or family to check if they take their medicines as prescribed.

-You should recognise and resolve any discrepancies and document any changes.
+- recognise and resolve any discrepancies following your policy.

 Who can carry out medicines reconciliation